vkomolov/cv-app-js/README.md

 - Fetched pdf files should be stored in the LocalStorage for the next sessions;
 The files should be also validated with the creation date and restored if necessary;
+- to make adoptive html on desktop and mobile screens;
 - to imitate the loading time, showing the loading icon, when fetching the data;
 - on choosing the filter, the components must be re-rendered with the new data;
 - to visually demonstrate the level of knowledge and skills with the indicating